 Over the course of the semester, each student will also reflect on the ways in which reading and class discussions enrich his or her appreciation of literature.
 As a class, we will reflect on reasons why reading matters.
-In addition, we will review the department's list of Student Learning Goals-essay #2.
+In addition, we will review the department's list of Student Learning Goals.

 Another aim of this course is literary.
-This semester, the class will read books written during the past 10 years and consider how these books address contemporary issues.
-What matters in the world today?
+This semester, class readings will consider the acts of reading and writing; the significance of family bonds; the consideration of your futures.
+Why are you a reader, a writer?
 What shape does fiction take today?
 Who are important writers today?
+Why are family dynamics a source of endless fascination for writing, for readers?
+And how does the act of reading, the process of writing, the choice all you have made to become English majors impact your futures?
 We read for many reasons: to delight, appreciate, escape, instruct, challenge, and that range will be emphasized throughout the semester.
 Another aim is appreciation of clear and effect writing: Each student will write weekly reading responses, both personal and literary reflections/analyses.
 We will review grammar and discuss effective sentences, logical organization, clear reasoning.